Zaaptastic/Overdue/README.md

 python3 generate_token.py
 ```

 After properly authenticating, you should notice a file named `token.pickle` appear in the package root directory.
+Upload this token to a dedicated, private bucket on S3.

 ### Generate .zip file